-MSc (International Security & Law, University of Southern Denmark, 2016) M.A.
-(Social Science, University of Copenhagen, 2010),).
-Research interests include Arctic security and Danish-Greenlandic relations as well as public international law, specifically international criminal law and international humanitarian law.
+M.Sc.
+(International Security & Law, University of Southern Denmark, 2016).
+M.A.
+(Social Science, University of Copenhagen, 2010).
+Research interests include Arctic security and Danish-Greenlandic relations, as well as public international law, specifically international criminal law and international humanitarian law.
 Work experience with the Institute for Strategy at the Royal Danish Defense College.
 With DIS since 2016.
+On leave Fall 2023.

-Cand.Mag., History and English Literature and Language, University of Copenhagen (2008).
-His research has focused on cultural history and visual culture.
-Anders teaches Meaning of Style which is an introduction to semiotic analysis using fashion as a case study, as well as Visual Culture of Cities in the summer.
-Anders has over the years worked on various projects for DIS relating to cultural competencies and cultural engagement.
-He has furthermore worked on staff training within the Housing & Student Affairs department.
+Cand.Mag.
+(History and English Literature and Language, University of Copenhagen, 2008).
+Research focused on cultural history and visual culture.
+Teaches Meaning of Style, which is an introduction to semiotic analysis using fashion as a case study, as well as Visual Culture of Cities in the summer.
+Worked on various projects for DIS relating to cultural competencies and cultural engagement and staff training within the Housing & Student Affairs department.
 With DIS since 2007.

 Dipl.-Ing.
 (Apparel Engineering/Fashion Design, Fachhochschule Mönchengladbach, 1989).
 Educator at the Danish National Gallery, the Thorvaldsen Museum, and the Ny Carlsberg Glyptotek.
 With DIS since 1997.

+Law studies (University of Madrid).
+Course of Democratic Development and Governance (Stanford University).
 Expert on Local Economic & Social Development & Capacity Building, United Nations, 1988-2007.
 Former Adviser to the National Association of Local Authorities of Spain.
 International consultant.
-Law studies at the University of Madrid; Course of Democratic Development and Governance, Stanford University.
-External lecture at DIS since 2009.
+External lecturer at DIS since 2009.
 Faculty member at DIS since 2014.

 Diploma in Criminology (University of Copenhagen, 2007).
 Cand.scient.pol.
 (Political Science, University of Aarhus, 1997).
 Head of Section, Danish Ministry of Food, Agriculture and Fisheries, 1997-2000.
 Chief Advisor/Head of Section, Danish Prison and Probation Service, 2001-2006.
 Independent consultant since January 2007.
 With DIS since 2008.

-M.A. in Russian Language and Culture and Danish Language and Literature from University of Copenhagen (2006).
-Lecturer at Sisimiut Gymnasium (2014) and Copenhagen Adult Educational Center (KVUC) (2014-2015) and teacher of Danish Language and Culture to Foreigners (2015) at Language Center Nordsjælland.
-Lecturer of Danish Film History at Workers' Educational Association (AOF) (2014-) and at Nordisk Film (2015 -).
+M.A.
+(Russian Language & Culture and Danish Language & Literature, University of Copenhagen, 2006).
+Lecturer at Sisimiut Gymnasium, 2014, Copenhagen Adult Educational Center (KVUC), 2014-2015, and teacher of Danish Language and Culture to Foreigners at Language Center Nordsjælland, 2015.
+Lecturer of Danish Film History at Workers' Educational Association (AOF), 2014-present, and at Nordisk Film, 2015 - present.
 With DIS since 2016.

-Master of Law from University of Copenhagen, an MBA from California State University and a Certificate in Directing from University of California, Los Angeles.
-Co-owner of Holk & Lassenius and together with Fredrik Lassenius, authored and produced the international leadership and marketing research project: ”The Mind of a Leader”, published as books and film series, including Philip Kotler, Anita Roddick, Philippe Starck, Michael Dukakis and many more.
+Master of Law (University of Copenhagen).
+M.B.A.
+(California State University).
+Certificate in Directing (University of California, Los Angeles).
+Co-owner of Holk & Lassenius, and together with Fredrik Lassenius, authored and produced the international leadership and marketing research project, ”The Mind of a Leader,” published as books and film series, including Philip Kotler, Anita Roddick, Philippe Starck, Michael Dukakis, and many more.
 With DIS since 2013.

-M.S (Game Technology, IT University of Copenhagen, 2016).
-Game enthusiast and Game Development all-rounder with focus on Game Programming.
-Assistant teacher at the royal academy of fine arts in Copenhagen (2015-2016).
-Tutor and teaching assistant at the IT University of Copenhagen (2015) and Hochschule Fulda (2011-2013).
-Backend Java developer at mobile game company Flaregames in Karlsruhe (2013-2014).
+M.Sc.
+(Game Technology, IT University of Copenhagen, 2016).
+Game enthusiast and game development all-rounder with focus on Game Programming.
+Assistant teacher at the Royal Academy of Fine Arts in Copenhagen, 2015-2016.
+Tutor and teaching assistant at the IT University of Copenhagen, 2015, and Hochschule Fulda, 2011-2013.
+Backend Java developer at mobile game company, Flaregames, in Karlsruhe, 2013-2014.
 With DIS since 2016.

 M.A.
-Applied Cultural Analysis, Copenhagen University (2016).
-BA (Political Philosophy), Uppsala University, Sweden, with a minor in Indigenous Studies from UNSW, Australia.
-Bettina is a native Swede living in Copenhagen.
-She is co-founder of COurban design collective and have previously worked with urban design firm CITITEK as a researcher and project manager.
-Projects include data collection, research, and co-creation of playgrounds and public space, interior spatial analysis of office environments, as well as educational seminars with both state and private clients.
+(Applied Cultural Analysis, Copenhagen University, 2016).
+B.A.
+(Political Philosophy, Uppsala University, Sweden, with a minor in Indigenous Studies, UNSW, Australia).
+Co-founder of COurban design collective.
+Previously worked as a researcher and project manager at urban design firm, CITITEK.
+Projects include data collection, research, co-creation of playgrounds and public space, interior spatial analysis of office environments, and educational seminars with both state and private clients.
 With DIS since 2016.

 Cand.merc.int.
 (Intercultural Management, Copenhagen Business School, 2005).
 B.A.
 (European Business and French, Manchester Metropolitan University, Université Blaise Pascal, 2000).
 Project Coordinator, Danish Refugee Council, 2010.
 Ethics Officer, Borealis, Bruxelles, 2006-2007.
 With DIS since 2009.

 Interior Architect, M.D.D.
 (Denmark’s Design School, 1986).
 Own design office since 1988.
-Design work includes interior design, exhibition design, graphic design as well as furniture design.
+Design work includes interior design, exhibition design, graphic design, and furniture design.
 Recipient of several international awards.
 Works exhibited nationally and internationally.
 With DIS since 1998.

+M.A.
+(Danish as Second Language, University of Copenhagen, 2014).
 Cand.Mag.
-(Danish, University of Copenhagen, 2007; Master of Danish as Second Language, 2014).
-Cellist (Royal Academy of Music Aarhus, 1988).
-Danish literature; youth novels 1930-60; music and language acquisition.
-Editor, Society for Danish Language and Literature; Teacher, Copenhagen Language Center and Hvidovre School of Music.
+(Danish, University of Copenhagen, 2007).
+Cellist, Royal Academy of Music, Aarhus, 1988.
+Research focus includes Danish literature, youth novels from 1930-1960, and music and language acquisition.
+Editor for Society for Danish Language and Literature.
+Teacher at Copenhagen Language Center and Hvidovre School of Music.
 With DIS since 2015.

 Cand.techn.soc.
 (Technological & Socio-Economic Planning, Roskilde University, 2009).
 B.A.
-(International Relations, National Autonomous University of Mexico, 2004).
+(International Relations; International Environmental Regimes and National Security, National Autonomous University of Mexico, 2004).
 Represented Mexican NGOs during WSSD process, 2002.
 Member of the Energy and Climate Group, Project coordinator for Friends of the Earth Denmark for COP15 process.
 With DIS since 2011.

 M.A.
-Language and Communication, CBS.
-Studies in French at the Université de Paris, Sorbonne, France.
-Master’s programme in Teaching Language for Adults, Aarhus University.
+(Language and Communication, Copenhagen Business School).
+Studied in French at the Université de Paris, Sorbonne, France.
+Master’s program in Teaching Language for Adults, Aarhus University.
 Teacher of Danish language and culture since 2009.
-In addition to teaching Danish language and culture, she has a background in international marketing from Carlsberg, the pharmaceutical industry and international advertising agencies.
+Background in international marketing with Carlsberg, the pharmaceutical industry, and international advertising agencies.
 With DIS since 2015.